Name: Mike Jacobs

-- Got his start in boxing "scalping" Terry McGovern tickets in 1900 by buying tickets directly from patrons exiting the ticket office, for more than they had paid, then re-selling them right before each bout at inflated prices.
+- Got his start in boxing "scalping" Terry McGovern tickets in 1900, by buying tickets directly from patrons exiting the ticket office, for more than they had paid, then re-selling them at much more inflated prices for popular bouts.

-- Former advisor and "money man" for Promoter Tex Rickard from the time of the 1919 Jack Dempsey-Jess_Willard bout.
-They first met at Goldfield, Nevada, in 1906 when Rickard promoted the Joe Gans-Battling Nelson bout.
+- Adviser and "money man" for promoter Tex Rickard from the 1919 Jess Willard vs. Jack Dempsey bout.
+They had met in 1906 when Rickard promoted the Battling Nelson vs. Joe Gans bout at Goldfield, Nevada.

-- Long-time promoter for Madison Square Garden (he staged 320 shows there from 1937-1949) and the St. Nicholas Arena.
+- Long-time promoter for Madison Square Garden.
+He staged 320 shows there from 1937-1949.
+Also promoted boxing shows at the St. Nicholas Arena.
 Before then, he had staged shows at the old Hippodrome on Sixth Avenue.

 - Jacobs's promotional company was the Twentieth Century Sporting Club.
-The last show he promoted ,at Madison Square Garden under the Twentieth Century Sporting Club banner, was May 20, 1949.
+The last show he promoted at Madison Square Garden under that banner was May 20, 1949.

-- During his heyday from the late 1930s to the late-1940s, until declining health and the retirement of Joe Louis in 1949 and declining health ended his long run, Jacobs arguably had been the most powerful man in boxing.
-Jacobs controlled every world title between Featherweight and Heavyweight, with some resistance, most notably at Middleweight.
-During this time, most title bouts were fought at Madison Square Garden, or at other New York City venues under his direction.
+- During his heyday from the late 1930s to the late 1940s, until the retirement of Joe Louis in 1949 and declining health ended his long run, Jacobs arguably had been the most powerful man in boxing.
+He had controlled every world title between featherweight and heavyweight, with some resistance at middleweight.
+During his tenure as a New York boxing promoter, most title bouts were fought at Madison Square Garden and other New York City venues under his direction.
 (New York City boxing venues: )

 - Suffered a cerebral hemorrhage in December 1946

 - Inducted into the World Boxing Hall of Fame, "Expanded Category" (Promoters & Matchmakers); and the International Boxing Hall of Fame